 At Lulu, we’re all about being budget-savvy, responsible environmental stewards.

-Our print-on-demand business model means no books are manufactured until a reader buys them.
-Books are manufactured at the printing facility closest to the final shipping address.
+Our print-on-demand business model means we manufacture no books until a reader buys them.
+We manufacture books at the printing facility closest to the final shipping address.
 Our technology eliminates massive print runs (that may not sell), the need for warehouse storage fees, cuts down on shipping emissions, and ultimately saves our authors money.

 The Lulu office uses programmable thermostats, motion-sensor light switches, and has plenty of natural light from double-paned, insulated windows.
 Sometimes we don’t even turn on the lights!
-And our kitchen is stocked with ENERGY STAR appliances.
+And we stock our kitchen with ENERGY STAR appliances.